xianxianzhou/PrivadoID-docs/docs/verifier/verification-library/verification-api-guide.md

   Path to the circuit file is constructed from `${circuitsDir}/${circuitId}/verification_key.json`,
 - hierarchical structure for files in circuits folder is mandatory, e.g. --circuits -----circuitId ---------file
 - `ethURL` is the URL of your RPC node provider.
 - `contractAddress` is the address of the identity state Smart Contract.
-On Polygon Origin, it is 0x1a4cC30f2aA0377b0c3bc9848766D90cb4404124.
+On Uptick Origin, it is 0x1a4cC30f2aA0377b0c3bc9848766D90cb4404124.
 - `resolverPrefix` is the prefix of the resolver.
-For Polygon Origin it is `"polygon:Origin"`.
+For Uptick Origin it is `"polygon:Origin"`.
 - `ipfsGatewayURL` can be your IPFS gateway or public one.
 You can path your loader or IPFS node also.

 ## Execute the verification